 A 15 minute sequence of scenes in Britain is a masterclass in cinematic storytelling.
 It’s unsettling yet fascinating as Leamas repeatedly gets pissed and wanders through empty streets.
 Ultimately, he savagely beats an innocent man (Did the filmmakers cast for this part Bernard Lee — M from the flashy, unrealistic James Bond series — to make a point?).
 His copybook blotted, Leamas is judged “turnable” by the other side.
 After being released from jail, he is recruited by the Soviets in a sleazy men’s club by an unctuous businessman and a pathetic, gay procurer (Robert Hardy and Michael Hordern, respectively, terrific actors who clearly understood that there are no small roles).

 The romantic aspects of the story also work well and become more important as le Carré’s ingenious plot unfolds.
 Claire Bloom is credible and sympathetic as the British would-be communist “who believes in free love, the only kind Leamas could afford at the time”.
 Leamas’ lacerating disdain for her naiveté reveals the depths of his own self-contempt: She may be immature in her politics but who after all is the one risking his life and doing horrible things in a struggle over the very same politics?

 Rarely has the look of a movie more perfectly captured its mood, and that’s a credit to Oswald Morris.
 Without any conscious intention, I think I have recommended more films shot by Morris than any other cinematographer.
-He is a remarkably unpretentious professional who maintained an astonishingly consistent quality in his work for 6 decades (He lived to age 98).
+He was a remarkably unpretentious professional who maintained an astonishingly consistent quality in his work for 6 decades (He lived to age 98).
 It was a bold and brilliant choice to make this movie in black and white, which let Oswald create a washed out look that matches the bleak tone of the story.
 As much as the excellent acting, what stays with the viewer are Oswald’s shots of complete desolation both during Leamas’ alcoholic, putatively free, British wanderings and his time in East German captivity.